dotnet/docs/docs/architecture/modernize-desktop/migrating-modern-desktop-applications.md

 ### AppDomains

 Application domains (AppDomains) isolate apps from one another.
-AppDomains require runtime support and are generally quite expensive.
+AppDomains require runtime support and are expensive.
 Creating additional app domains is not supported.
 For code isolation, we recommend separate processes or using containers as an alternative.
 For the dynamic loading of assemblies, we recommend the new AssemblyLoadContext class.